Updated at 5:21 p.m., June 10.

 - Natural Bridges and Hovenweep national monuments have started a phased reopening.
 Trails and restrooms have reopened but campgrounds and the visitor center will remain closed.

 - The Cortez Area Chamber of Commerce is updating a directory of how local businesses are adjusting services.
-Most restaurants are still operating and offering take-out and delivery, per the governor's order.

 - All public and private Colorado schools have been ordered closed through the end of the school year.
 The Montezuma-Cortez School District and the Dolores School District have dedicated update pages on their websites.